sachinkumarsingh092/sachinkumarsingh092.github.io/_posts/2021-02-25-A-Toast-and-a-Spirit.md

 For no obvious reason, these lines from *The God of Small Things* comes to mind:

-{% include elements/highlight.html text="Here they learned to Wait.
+{% include elements/highlight.html text=""Here they learned to Wait.
 To Watch.
-To think thoughts and not voice them." %}
+To think thoughts and not voice them."" %}

+Sachin.

-**P.S** - The title and description of this blog are from a song I listened to that morning and loved it instantly.
+**P.S** - The title and description of this blog are from a song I listened to that morning and loved it instantly:

 ![A Toast and a Spirit](../assets/a-toast-and-a-spirit.png "Spotify: A Toast and a Spirit")

-Sachin